-Monthly GDP was essentially flat in December on the heels of a sharp, 1.0% increase in November.
-The December reading reflected positive contributions from domestic final sales (PCE and nonresidential fixed investment) and net exports that were essentially offset by a decline in nonfarm inventory investment from an unsustainable level in November.
-The level of GDP in December was 1.4% above the fourth quarter average at an annual rate.
-Implicit in our latest GDP tracking is a small decline in GDP in January followed by increases over February and March that average 0.2% per month (not annualized).
+Monthly GDP rose 0.2% in December following a robust, 0.8% increase in November.
+The December growth rate largely reflected strength in PCE that was partially offset by small declines in nonfarm inventory investment and net exports.
+The level of monthly GDP in December was 1.5% above the fourth-quarter average at an annual rate.
+Implicit in our latest forecast of 2.4% GDP growth in the first quarter are moderate increases over January, February, and March that average about 0.1% per month (not annualized).
 Click here for more information on MA’s Monthly GDP measure.